CSCfi/csc-user-guide/docs/apps/julia.md

 ### Depot and load paths
+The directories where Julia can load code are controlled by the constants [`Base.DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) and [`Base.LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH).
+In the shell, we can set them via the `JULIA_DEPOT_PATH` and `JULIA_LOAD_PATH` environment variables.
+Loading the Julia module automatically appends the default depot and load paths such that the standard library and shared libraries are available.

+The first directory on the depot path controls where Julia stores installed packages, compiled files, log files, and other depots.
-The package manager installs packages to the `$HOME/.julia` directory by default.
+The directory is `$HOME/.julia` by default.
-On Puhti and Mahti, the home directory has a fixed quota.
+However, the home directory has a fixed quota for Puhti and Mahti.
-To avoid running out of quota, we recommend changing the directory to a directory under Projappl.
+We recommend changing the directory to a directory under Projappl or Scratch to avoid running out of quota.
-We can change the directory by prepending the `JULIA_DEPOT_PATH` environment variable with a different directory.
+We can change the directory by prepending the `JULIA_DEPOT_PATH` with a different directory.
-For example, we can use the following:
+For example, we can use the following by replacing the `<project>` with your CSC project.

 ```bash
 export JULIA_DEPOT_PATH="/projappl/<project>/$USER/.julia:$JULIA_DEPOT_PATH"
 ```

-You can read more from the documentation [`DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) and [`LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH).

 ### Packaging code